TMC – UNIT 13

 User Personas

-• Bio: Sarah recently adopted her first cat, Luna.
+- Bio: Emma recently adopted her first cat, Luna.
 She’s eager to learn how to care for her new pet and is looking for reliable resources.
 She enjoys using mobile apps for learning and wants an easy way to find local pet services and track her cat’s health.

 James Badu